royfrancis/workshop-template-rmd-ga/README.md

     - *assistant* is optional for listing TAs
     - *link_slide*: (Optional) Link to the presentation.
 Local links can be like `slide_topic.html`.
 Use this labelling convention.
     - *link_lab*: (Optional) Link to the lab material.
 Local links can be like `lab_topic.html`.
 This is the labelling convention used.
     - *link_room*: (Optional) Link to the room location.
-Can be a google map link, mazemap link etc. External links must start with `http://`
+Can be a google map link, mazemap link etc. Or perhaps a zoom link.
+External links must start with `http://`
 4. Optionally update **home_schedule.Rmd**
 5. Optionally update **home_precourse.Rmd** with instructions are needed
     - R packages for students to install are shown here